KSG-IT/ksg-nett/CONTRIBUTING.md

 3. Code should be reviewed, and bugs should be fixed.
 4. Merge into master, and merge bug fixes back into develop

-## Code requirements
+## Code style and requirements

 There are some general requirements to the code.

-1. The style followed is pep8.
+1. For python we use [pep8](https://www.python.org/dev/peps/pep-0008/).
 With the exceptions listed [here](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds), it should be followed slavishly.
+2. For javascript, follow the included eslintrc file in the repository.
-2. We aim for having roughly 80% test coverage.
+3. We aim for having roughly 80% test coverage.
 This means that any new feature should be submitted with the appropriate amount of testing. **Even so-called trivial code should be tested**.
-3. Everything should be documented.
+4. Everything should be documented.
 Specifically, every method and class should have a docstring associated with it.
 We use the [reST docstring format](#https://www.python.org/dev/peps/pep-0287/)(this is the one Pycharm uses by default).
 Also, every non-trivial line of code should contain a preceding comment clarifying what the line does.

 ### Commit contents
 Commits should generally speaking be as atomic as possible. **We favor many commits over few**.